Tomatoes Reduce Obesity-Related risks

 Frequent tomato consumption may help to reduce the risk for depression significantly.
 A cross-sectional survey examined the mental health and dietary habits of 986 Japanese people aged over 70 years.
 Those who reported eating tomatoes two to six times a week were 46% less likely to report mild or severe symptoms of depression than those who ate tomatoes less than once a week.
 No such association was found for other vegetables.
 Another study found that women who consumed tomatoes for four weeks improved anxiety and depression scores and helped to alleviate some menopausal symptoms in middle-aged women.15

 Lycopene is also a cancer-fighting agent.
-Consider these two studies:
+Consider these three studies:

 In one study of older women, those who reported a lower intake of lycopene had more risk for kidney cancer.
 Those who ingested more lycopene, had a 39 percent lower risk.16 By the way, since high blood pressure increases the risk for kidney cancer, we recommend you make your own tomato sauce with a little salt instead of purchased processed foods which are typically high in sodium.